Spanish Heritage Itinerary

 Back in 1565, Pedro Menéndez de Avilés claimed this site for Spain and the Church.
 Father Francisco López de Mendoza Grajales, chaplain of his expedition, celebrated the first parish Mass here and spurred the Spanish settlers’ devotion to Our Lady of La Leche, which continues on today.

-Coffee, crepes and more at this casual stop on your way to Mission Nombre de Dios.
+Coffee, vegan options to hearty meals at this casual stop on your way to Mission Nombre de Dios.

 TRUE STORY: The Mission Nombre de Dios was founded by Spanish explorers as America’s first permanent community.